Breast Lift (Mastopexy)

 Q: Is it possible to have breasts that look alike after a breast lift with implants?

 A: Yes.
-There are some conditions where breasts are different due to a curvature of the spine but the breasts will more closely approximate each other with the breast lift surgery.
+No two breasts are the same, but the breasts will more closely approximate each other with the breast lift surgery.

 Q: Could I just get breast implants and forget about the breast lift?